frstich/next15-actions-patterns/README.md

 - **Features**:
   - Utilizes the `useFormStatus` hook to provide real-time feedback.
   - Maintains server-side rendering benefits while enhancing UX.
+  - Can disable update and delete buttons at the same time during form submission.

-### 3. Native Client Form with `useTransition`
+### 3. Client Server Actions With useActionState

-- **Description**: A client-side rendered form using `useTransition`.
 - **Features**:
+  - Uses `useActionState` to manage form state on the client.
+  - Provides real-time feedback for form submission.
-  - Provides smooth UI transitions during form submissions.
+  - Provides results for successful and failed form submissions.
-  - Offers immediate feedback and improved interactivity.
+- **downsides**:
+  - Can't disable update and delete buttons at the same time during form submission.

 ## Downsides